j-mohammadi/RL-RacingCar/README.md

 ### Neural network

-For our neural network we have the following architecture with only 3hiddel layers equiped with *relu* activation functions:
+For our neural network we have the following architecture with only 3 hidden layers equiped with *relu* activation functions:

 ```
 Layer (type)                 Output Shape              Param #